nickjanssen/angus/README.md

 Please see the [Bower API docs](http://bower.io/docs/api/#install) for more info.

 ##### `bower.filesNeeded`
-An object that contains a few lists of files your app will actually use from the bower packages you installed.
+An object that contains arrays of files your app will actually use from the bower packages you installed.
 Once Angus has installed the bower packages needed for your app, you need to define which files you will actually need from those packages.
 This way, Angus can automatically include them in your HTML files, generate CSS and do additional (optional) things such as AngularJS template caching.

 Angus will look inside the bower_components folder for these files.
-You can specify `.js`, `.scss`, `.html and `.less` files here.
+You can specify `.js`, `.scss`, `.html` and `.less` files here.
 You can also specify asset files using the `assets` array.
 These assets will then be copied from the bower package into your `assets/` folder.

 Note that you can use wildcards and exclamation marks (e.g. `my-app/**/*.js` and `!my-app/not-this-file.js`).